maintenance-guidelines-for-organization/guide/README.md

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

-## For Maintainer
+## For maintainer

-New members should be added liberally.
+Maintainer can add new members to the project liberally.

 If you identify someone who is interested in the project, seems trustworthy, and agrees to the [[CODE_OF_CONDUCT_LINK]], you can follow the steps below.